BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Software.md

-## Gordian Envelope Use Case: Software Development & Distribution
+## Gordian Envelope Use Cases: Software Industry

 Gordian Envelopes can be used to manage the secure development and distribution of open-source software, as well as the development of AI systems.
 There are a number of possible usages.